 WHO CAN APPLY FOR A TRADEMARK

-A person who claims to be the proprietor of the trademark can apply for the registration of its mark for goods as well as services.
+Any person (Individual/ Startup/Small Eneterprise, etc.) who claims to be the proprietor of the trademark can apply for the registration of its mark for goods as well as services.
 A person may apply for registration of a trade mark to the Trademark office under whose jurisdiction the principal place of the business of the applicant in India falls.

-In case, The principal place of business is outside India, Then the application can be filed in the Trademark office under whose jurisdiction the office of the lawyer appointed by you is located.
-In case of a company about to be formed, Anyone may apply in his name for subsequent assignment of the registration in the company's favor.
-Before making an application for registration it is prudent to conduct a trademark search in the Trademark office in context of the already registered trademarks to ensure that registration may not be denied in view of resemblance of the proposed mark to an existing one or prohibited one.
+In case, the principal place of business is outside India, then the application can be filed in the Trademark office under whose jurisdiction the office of the lawyer appointed by you is located.
+In case of a company about to be formed, anyone may apply in his name for subsequent assignment of the registration in the company's favor.
+Before making an application for registration it is prudent to conduct a trademark search in context of the already registered trademarks to ensure that registration may not be denied in view of resemblance of the proposed mark to an existing one or prohibited one.

 WHO CAN USE A TRADEMARK